Alaska 2023

 When I pull into my motel that's called a hotel, it looks like it's been constructed out of ocean going containers.
 But such is life on the road and I'm only spending the night not a lifetime.

-I get my poor wounded BlueBelle unloaded and try to get checked it.
+I get my poor wounded BlueBelle unloaded and try to get checked in.
 To their credit I am quite a bit earlier and they do find a room for me.
 But it is on the backside of the dessert and a long haul from the front desk.
 I don't know what the deal is with check in folks when they see someone with a lot of stuff to take to their room, they seem to pick one that's farthest away from the front door.
 But with my things stored, I mount up and go looking for a grocery store or a hardware store.
 I find an IGA and I'm able to get some super glue, baking soda, and duct tape.
 They have some outside tables, so I take advantage of them to 'reassemble' my busted mirror cover.
 At least I will have a right front signal light even if I don't have a right mirror.
 Out of abundance of caution, I duct tape the cover on just to make sure it does not take flight when I am on the road.

 There's a local restaurant in walkable distance so I avail myself of it.